orkhank/simple-spring-boot-project/README.md

     # .........................
     ```

-   You can create as many nodes as you want like this, provided that the `--server.port` arguments are set to be **unique** across runs.
+   You can create as many nodes as you want, provided that the `--server.port` arguments are set to be **unique** across
+   runs.
+   The created nodes will share a distributed cache between them, as enabled by Hazelcast.*

-   The applications will start on `localhost` with the ports specified by the `--server.port` arguments.
+   The applications will start on `localhost` using the ports specified by the `--server.port` arguments.